Bogdanp/personal-website/content/post/racket-gui-saves.md

 <!--more-->

-You can find the final code [here](/code/icon-viewer.rkt).

 ## Diving in

-`#lang racket/gui` combines all the bindings in `#lang racket` and the `racket/gui/base` and `racket/draw` libraries.

-The Racket GUI toolkit is a retained mode style API for building user interfaces.
-This means that you instantiate objects representing the things that ought to be drawn on your screen and then the system draws them for you.
+The Racket GUI toolkit is a retained mode style API for building user interfaces, meaning that you work with it by instantiating objects that represent the things that ought to be drawn on your screen and then the system draws them for you and, in order to add custom behavior when the user interacts with those objects, you register callbacks that react to certain events.

 To render a window on the screen, all you have to do is: